Zhilong-Liang/Polymer-Compatibility/README.md

 Text Data Mining (TDM)

 TDM is important for us to design an information extraction module.
 Firstly, we use data with labels to train the classifier and achieve over 90% accuracy.
 Based on this classifier, we put all sentences through the classifier and get thousands of compatibility-relative ones.

+Method

+The details of our method is presented in our Supplement.pdf.